Matmac945/Matmac945/README.md

 ### Hi there 👋

-I'm  Matias a Data Scientist currently in working in NLP related projects!.
+I'm  Matias a Data Scientist currently working in NLP related projects!.
 My background is in interactive experiences and music production.

 I love creating tools and systems that help people collaborate and interact with computers in new and inspiring ways. 🤖